Padanian nationalism: Opinion polling

 While support for a federal system, as opposed to a centrally administered state, receives widespread consensus within Padania, support for independence is less favoured.
 One poll in 1996 estimated that 52.4% of interviewees from Northern Italy considered secession advantageous (vantaggiosa) and 23.2% both advantageous and desirable (auspicabile).
 Another poll in 2000 estimated that about 20% of "Padanians" (18.3% in North-West Italy and 27.4% in North-East Italy) supported secession in case Italy was not reformed into a federal state.

 More recent polls show different results.
 According to a poll conducted in February 2010 by GPG, 45% of Northerners support the independence of Padania.
 A poll conducted by SWG in June 2010 puts that figure at 61% of Northerners (with 80% of them supporting at least federal reform), while noting that 55% of Italians consider Padania as only a political invention, against 42% believing in its real existence (45% of the sample being composed of Northerners, 19% of Central Italians and 36% of Southerners).
 As for federal reform, according to the poll, 58% of Italians support it.
 A more recent poll by SWG puts the support for fiscal federalism and secession respectively at 68% and 37% in Piedmont and Liguria, 77% and 46% in Lombardy, 81% and 55% in Triveneto (comprising Veneto), 63% and 31% in Emilia-Romagna, 51% and 19% in Central Italy (not including Lazio).

+Contemporary Expression and Electoral Success

+The initial electoral appeal of Lega Nord was rooted in the failure of the Christian Democratic Party to mediate effectively on behalf of artisans and small businesses in the face of economic liberalization.
+In his early speeches, Bossi liked to point out that the League was hence not a party, but a popular movement that embodied the North's needs and demands against a corrupt party system in Rome.

+The main reason that the Northern League focused its attack on Southern Italians is that it required a distinct territorial "other" to validate its own authentic regional identity, a trend that is commonly seen in populist parties across Western Europe.
+The contention was that Northerners are productive, hardworking, honest, and civic, while Southerners are parasitical and clannish.

+While the anti-elite and anti-Rome elements have remained, the League's electoral success in the 2008 general elections are largely attributed to its articulation of an anti-immigrant sentiment.
+Lega Nord did unexpectedly well, winning nearly 9% of the national vote, and capturing more than 20% of the electorate in many areas throughout Lombardy and Veneto.

+Looking at its contemporary positioning, once Lega Nord moved beyond its secessionist stance of the mid-1990s it has become a reliable ally with Berlusconi's center-right party, Forza Italia.